alexmic/mongoose-fakery/README.md

 Data generators are functions that return data.
-That data can be random or follow specific patterns. `mongoose-fakery` comes with a number of pre-defined data generators which will probably suit most of your needs i.e
+That data can be random or follow specific patterns. `mongoose-fakery` comes with a number of pre-defined data generators which will probably suit most of your needs i.e:

 1. random strings (hex, alpha, alphanum)
 2. random numbers